How To Read Repair Estimate: How to Read an Auto Body Repair Estimate: A Line-by-Line Guide

 Paint Labor

-Prep, prime, base coat, clear coat, and color matching.
-Paint labor is usually billed at the same rate as body labor, but the hours are calculated differently.
-Watch for "blend" operations — these feather the new paint into adjacent panels so the color transition is invisible.
+Prep, prime, base coat, clear coat, color matching.
+Paint labor is usually billed at the same hourly rate as body labor, but the hours are calculated differently.
+Watch for "blend" operations — these feather new paint into adjacent panels so the color transition is invisible.
+If blend isn't on the estimate, the new paint may look noticeably different from the original in sunlight.

 Frame/Structural Labor

-If the impact affected structural components — rails, aprons, pillars — frame labor covers measuring, pulling, and aligning.
-This is typically billed at a higher rate ($5-15 more per hour) because it requires specialized equipment and training.
+If the impact hit structural components — rails, aprons, pillars — frame labor covers measuring, pulling, and realigning.
+This is typically billed $5-15 more per hour than body labor because it requires specialized equipment and more training.

 Parts: OEM, Aftermarket, and Recycled

 The parts section lists every component being replaced.
-Each part shows a type code that tells you its source:
+Each part shows a type code that tells you where it came from:

-- Aftermarket (A or AM).
-Third-party reproductions.
-Cheaper by 20-50% but fit can be inconsistent.
+• Aftermarket (A or AM): Third-party reproductions.
+20-50% cheaper than OEM, but fit can be inconsistent.
 CAPA-certified aftermarket parts meet quality standards.

-- Recycled/Used (R or U).
-Salvage parts from other vehicles.
-Good for expensive components like headlight assemblies.
+• Recycled/Used (R or U): Salvage parts pulled from other vehicles.
+Good option for expensive components like headlight assemblies.
 Make sure they're undamaged and the right color if visible.

 Materials and Paint Supplies

-Materials cover sandpaper, primer, sealer, adhesives, masking tape, and paint itself.
+Materials cover sandpaper, primer, sealer, adhesives, masking tape, and paint.
 Some estimates list materials as a flat rate; others itemize each supply.
-Either way, this section usually runs $200-500 on a typical repair.
+Either way, this section typically runs $200-500 on a standard repair.

 Watch for "hazardous waste disposal" or "environmental fees."
-These are legitimate charges — body shops are required to handle and dispose of chemical waste properly.
+These are legitimate charges — body shops are legally required to handle and dispose of chemical waste properly, and that has a real cost.

 Sublet Work

 Sublet charges cover work the body shop sends out to specialists.
-Common sublet items include:
+Common sublet items:

-- Glass replacement.
-Windshield and side glass, typically handled by a mobile glass company.
+• Glass replacement: Windshield and side glass, usually handled by a mobile glass company

 What to Check on Any Estimate

-- Blend operations.
-If one panel is being repainted, the adjacent panels should show a "blend" line item.
-Without blending, the new paint will look slightly different from the original — visible in sunlight.
+• Blend operations: If one panel is being repainted, adjacent panels should show a "blend" line item.
+Without it, the new paint won't match the original under sunlight.

-- Corrosion protection.
-Any bare metal exposed during repair should get corrosion treatment.
+• Corrosion protection: Any bare metal exposed during the repair should get treatment.
 Look for "cavity wax" or "corrosion protection" line items.

-- Scanning and calibration.
-Modern cars (2015+) need pre- and post-repair diagnostic scans.
-These should appear as line items, not be assumed as included.
+• Scanning and calibration: Modern vehicles (2015 and newer) need pre- and post-repair diagnostic scans.
+These should appear as specific line items — not assumed to be included somewhere else.